mkpjapan/mkpjapan.github.io/_includes/agreements.md

 - I will mute myself when I'm not talking.
 - I will be fully present and not multitask. (e.g. not browsing the web or checking my phone during the meeting.)
 - I will refrain from eating during the meeting.
-- If my internet drops, I will contact the organisers using the information provided to me.
+- If my internet connection drops, I will contact the organisers using the information provided to me.
-- I will always pay attention to the screen in case someone is trying to communicate with me.

 ### Acknowledgement & Commitment